Gofrettin/x64Syscall/README.md

 # x64Syscall
-Execute direct system-calls for Nt / Zw functions on Windows.
+Execute direct system-calls for kernel functions on Windows in x64.